nodejs/node/doc/api/stream.md

 * [`Transform`][] - `Duplex` streams that can modify or transform the data as it is written and read (for example, [`zlib.createDeflate()`][]).

-Additionally this module includes the utility functions [pipeline][] and [finished][].
+Additionally, this module includes the utility functions [pipeline][] and [finished][].

 ### Object Mode